-Like treatment for many Mental Health problems, the timeline and process differs for every person.
-Some of the most central goals of therapy are to help you back to a place of normal and healthy interaction with others, so that your outbursts and previously uncontrolled behaviors are no longer causing harm to your responsibilities at school, home, or in relationships.
-It may take a while for you to get to this place, and even when you can relate and engage functionally, you still may have to resist urges and old habitual patterns.
-With this being said, what’s true for almost all treatment is also true with regard to this disorder, and that is: the sooner you start, the better.
+Like treatment for many mental health problems, the timeline and process differ for every teen.
+The central goals of therapy are to help you get back to a place of normal and healthy interaction with others, so that your outbursts and previously uncontrolled behaviors are no longer causing harm to relationships and are no longer impairing your ability to uphold your responsibilities at school or at home.
+It may take a while for you to get there, and even when you can relate and engage functionally, you still may have to resist urges and old habits.
+With that said, what’s true for almost all treatments is also true for BPD: the sooner you start, the better.

 Why don’t people with personality disorders know they have one?